MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Security/About/about_Certificate_Provider.md

 ## Getting help

-Beginning in Windows PowerShell 3.0, you can get customized help topics for provider cmdlets that explain how those cmdlets behave in a file system drive.
+Beginning in PowerShell 3.0, you can get customized help topics for provider cmdlets that explain how those cmdlets behave in a file system drive.

 To get the help topics that are customized for the file system drive, run a